-If you or a loved one was injured by a defective device or a dangerous drug, you may be entitled to damages.
-In Pennsylvania, the modified comparative fault standard is used, which means that the injured party cannot be more than 50% responsible for the injury.
+If a defective device or a dangerous drug has injured you or a loved one, you may be entitled to damages.
+Pennsylvania uses the modified comparative fault standard, which protects you in these cases.
+This fault standard means that the injured party cannot be more than 50% responsible for the injury.

 - Medical costs

 There are hundreds of thousands of medical devices and drugs on the market today, each with its own risks.
 However, the most common medical device and drug claims include those against:

 - Insulin Pumps